 Modern History of Banganga Tank.
 Banganga Tank is situated in the premise of Walkeshwar Temple which was constructed by the monarchs of the Silhara Dynasty between the 9th and 13th centuries.
 Later, it was destroyed by the Portuguese.
 It was restored in the year 1715.
 Then, several rulers constructed various temples dedicated to different Hindu deities.

-1. Hariprasad Chaurasia.
-One can enjoy the melodious instrumental music produced by famous flautist (Bansuri Vadak) Hariprasad Chaurasia, born on July 01, 1938, he is an acclaimed musician of India from Varanasi.
+One can enjoy the melodious instrumental music produced by famous flutist (Bansuri Vadak) Hariprasad Chaurasia, born on July 01, 1938, is an acclaimed musician of India from Varanasi.

 By Rail.
 The nearest railway station is Charni Road Railway Station.
-If you will take Walkeshwar Road, the distance between Banganga and station is approximately 3 kilometres which can take 15-18 minutes via any local auto, taxi, etc. Another major railway station is Mumbai Central Railway Station which is around 4 kilometres away from Banganga Tank.
-This railway station is well-routed with other major cities of India such as Delhi, Kolkata and Bengaluru.
-Also, the station is well-connected to roadways of Mumbai.
+If you will take Walkeshwar Road, the distance between Banganga and station is approximately 3 kilometers which can take 15-18 minutes via any local auto, taxi, etc. Another major railway station is Mumbai Central Railway Station which is around 4 kilometers away from Banganga Tank.
+This railway station is well-routed with other major cities of India such as Delhi, Kolkata, and Bengaluru.
+Also, the station is well-connected to the roadways of Mumbai.
 The station is served by frequent trains such as Mumbai Rajdhani, Pune Duronto from Delhi, HWH CSTM Duronto, Gitanjali EXP from Kolkata, and Lokmanya TT EXP, Rajkot EXP from Bengaluru.